 Mentors are the key to success in any accelerator and our volunteer mentors have committed to the AgTech industry through their professional, personal, and volunteer roles.
 Mentors have a profound impact on the startups they work with (and vice versa).
 It is common for the mentors to become integral to the company, and they are often introduced to new ways of thinking, doing, and growing businesses.

 Our mentors range from CEOs and directors of well-established companies, to retired executives and small business owners.
-Each mentor in our program is an expert in their field and while half hail from agribusiness, we also have mentors who specialize in tech, legal, HR, marketing, and design to provide resources and direction for whatever part of your business needs some TLC.
+Each mentor in our program is an expert in their field and while half hail from agribusiness, we also have mentors who specialize in tech, legal, HR, marketing, and design to provide resources and direction for founders.

 How It Works

-Based upon the needs of the class, a select group of Entrepreneurs in Residence will work closely with class members on a daily, on-site basis to help with the acceleration process.
-These EIRs provide focused, strategic, and tactical mentoring in the areas of product development, financial management, and operational strategy.
-They augment the one-on-one interaction between the startups, the program’s executive director, the board, investors, mentors, and community members associated with The Accelerator.
+Based upon the needs of the class, our Entrepreneur in Residence, Charise Flynn works closely with class members on a daily, on-site basis to help with the acceleration process.
+The EIR provides focused, strategic, and tactical mentoring in the areas of product development, financial management, and operational strategy.
+She augments the one-on-one interaction between the startups, the program’s executive director, the board, investors, mentors, and community members associated with The Accelerator.

 Founder at c.Results